 - Popcorn – Being a bucket of popcorn on Halloween is a really cool idea.
 You’ll be needing a red and white felt, white ribbon, and an insulation foam for this costume.
 The awesome tutorial of creating this costume is from Make It and Love It.

 - Scuba Diver – Looking adventurous on Halloween is an awesome idea too.
-You’ll just be needing black shirt and pants, 2 litter bottles, rope, spray paint, black electrical tape, sponge hair curlers, swimming goggles, and metal pail.
+You’ll just be needing black shirt and pants, 2-liter bottles, rope, spray paint, black electrical tape, sponge hair curlers, swimming goggles, and a metal pail.
 This idea is from Delineate Your Dwelling.

-- Hot-Air Balloon – Who could imagine that you can go Trick or Treating in a hot-air balloon?
+- Hot-Air Balloon – Who could imagine that you can go Trick or Treat in a hot-air balloon?
 This one’s a really cool idea from Style Me Pretty.